Skip to Content

 In Virginia, a breach of contract occurs when a binding agreement is not honored by one or more parties.
 This could involve failing to perform a promised action or performing it inadequately.
 To have a valid claim, the plaintiff must prove that a binding contract was in place, the defendant breached this agreement, and this breach led to damages.
 Virginia law also recognizes various defenses to breach claims, such as impossibility or impracticability, which must be navigated carefully by a breach of contract attorney.

 Doctrines like substantial performance may impact cases involving service agreements, such as construction contracts.
-These factors emphasize the need for legal representation that understands Virginia’s distinct legal landscape and can tailor strategies to achieve favorable outcomes for clients.
+These factors emphasize the need for legal representation that understands Virginia’s distinct legal landscape and can tailor strategies to pursue favorable outcomes for clients.

 How Is Breach of Contract Proven?